Fudan-HQLab/AiPPA/README.md

 Run `BenchmarkTest.py` to test on your own dataset.

-#AiPPA_MCdesign
+# AiPPA_MCdesign
 ## Description
-AiPPA_MCdesign contains the code for de novo nanobody design in our submitted manuscript "De novo nanobody design using graph neural networks and thermodynamic Monte Carlo sampling".
+AiPPA_MCdesign contains the code for de novo nanobody design that integrates AiPPA with the thermodynamic Monte Carlo sampling method, as described in our submitted manuscript: "De novo nanobody design using graph neural networks and thermodynamic Monte Carlo sampling."

-This code utilizes the AiPPA software for protein affinity prediction and incorporates the Monte Carlo search method for optimizing nanobody design.

 All related code is organized within the `AiPPA_MCdesign` folder.